What is supervised learning?

 Benefits and limitations

-However, in the case of a retrieval-based method, supervised learning systems have trouble dealing with new information.
-If a system with categories for cars and trucks is presented with a bicycle, for example, it would have to be incorrectly lumped in one category or the other.
-If the AI system was generative (that is, unsupervised), however, it may not know what the bicycle is, but it would be able to recognize it as belonging to a separate category.
+- In the case of a retrieval-based method, supervised learning systems have trouble dealing with new information.
+If a system with categories for cats and dogs are presented with new data -- say, a zebra -- it would have to be incorrectly lumped in one category or the other.
+If the AI system was generative -- that is, unsupervised -- however, it may not know what the zebra is, but it would be able to recognize it as belonging to a separate category.

-In cases where supervised learning is needed but there is a lack of quality data, semi-supervised learning may be the appropriate learning method.
-This learning model resides between supervised learning and unsupervised; it accepts data that is partially labeled -- i.e., the majority of the data lacks labels.
+In cases where supervised learning is needed but there is a lack of quality data, semisupervised learning may be the appropriate learning method.
+This learning model resides between supervised learning and unsupervised; it accepts data that is partially labeled, i.e., most of the data lacks labels.

-Semi-supervised learning has proven to yield accurate results and is applicable to many real-world problems where the small amount of labeled data would prevent supervised learning algorithms from functioning properly.
-As a rule of thumb, a data set with at least 25% labeled data is suitable for semi-supervised learning.
+Semisupervised learning can yield accurate results and is applicable to many real-world problems, where the small amount of labeled data would prevent supervised learning algorithms from functioning properly.
+As a rule of thumb, a data set with at least 25% labeled data is suitable for semisupervised learning.

 Example of a supervised learning project

-Consider the news categorization problem from earlier.
+A possible use case of supervised learning is in news categorization.
 One approach is to determine which category each piece of news belongs to, such as business, finance, technology or sports.
 To solve this problem, a supervised model would be the best fit.

 Humans would present the model with various news articles and their categories and have the model learn what kind of news belongs to each category.
 This way, the model becomes capable of recognizing the news category of any article it looks at based on its previous training experience.

-This is what unsupervised learning achieves: It determines the patterns and similarities within the data, as opposed to relating it to some external measurement.
+This is what unsupervised learning achieves by determining the patterns and similarities within the data, as opposed to relating it to some external measurement.